Última actualización / Last update: October 8th, 2019

 Enjoy the weekly bingo at the bar

-If what you want is a little night life, don’t worry, that’s not going to be missing in Oulu either.
+If what you want is a little nightlife, don’t worry, that’s not going to be missing in Oulu either.
 Every Sunday the Leskinen bar performs its weekly bingo (for many years).
 Don’t worry if you don’t know the numbers in Suomi, the showman is a New York boy who ended up in the city for love and who spends his Sunday nights warming up the place.
-Playing is free, prizes are not a wonder but fun is assured.
+Playing is free, prizes are not wonderful but the fun is assured.

 Once you’re done, don’t throw away your ballot, you’re expecting a paper plane race right out of the bar.